The IDF Life for a Child (LFAC) Program was established in November 2000, and is a program of the International Diabetes Federation (IDF).

-The IDF LFAC Program is operated by staff employed by Diabetes NSW&ACT (DNSW&ACT).
+The LFAC Program is operated by staff employed by Diabetes NSW & ACT (DNSW & ACT).
 It is led by the General Manager of the Program, and directed by a Steering Committee.
-DNSW&ACT is the legal entity in Australia of the IDF LFAC Program.
+DNSW & ACT is the legal entity in Australia of the IDF LFAC Program.

 The steering committee consists of:

 Sturt Eastwood, CEO Diabetes NSW & ACT, Australia